Dimithrandir/parlia/README.md

 ## Installation

-Get `parlia.js` from this repo, put it in your project and include it in your page:
+Install from npm with `npm i parlia` or get `parlia.js` from this repo, put it in your project and include it in your page:

 ```
 <script src="./parlia.js"></script>